To give an idea how hard each of our holidays is, we use two scales:

 |Black We keep this category for the hardest terrain on Alpine or UK walks; experienced walkers will be challenged by particularly steep and loose ascents and by wild rocky landscapes.
 Good balance on the feet is essential; steep drops might be present to one or both sides, with serious consequences of a slip.||4 Strong fitness is needed at this highest grade, to tackle continuous ascents of between 1,000m and 1,500m in height gain in the course of a full day of 7 or 8 hours or longer.
 Exceptional days can involve even more ascent and time than this.|

 These two scales combine into an overall grade.
-We hope that using two separate scales allows finer accuracy than our previous combined rating (before 2012).
-Our colour-coding of the skill grade might be familiar to clients who are also skiers or mountain bikers!
-So, this is our new system and we hope that it proves useful.
+We hope that using two separate scales allows finer accuracy than the combined rating that we used before 2012.
+Our colour-coding of the skill grade will also be familiar from skiing or mountain biking.